 March/April: Golden Mask Theater Festival, Moscow

-The Golden Mask Theater Festival, established in 1993, is an all-Russian theater festival and competition and covers all genres from drama to modern dance and puppet theater.
+The Golden Mask Theater Festival is an all-Russian theater festival and competition.
+It covers all genres from drama to modern dance and puppet theater.
 The Golden Mask festivals takes place in Moscow, with the awards ceremony scheduled for 16 April 2019.

 May-July: White Nights Festival, St Petersburg

 Due to St Petersburg’s northerly location, the sun never fully sets in St Petersburg between May and mid-June.
 You can talk a walk at midnight and still see the sun on the horizon.
 This provides the romantic backdrop for the annual White Nights Festival, an arts festival with music and dance by Russian and international stars.
-The Mariinsky Theatre has a program of more than 175 operas, ballets and classical concerts – and tickets get snapped up fast.
-There are carnivals, too, the best being in the suburb of Peterhof where actors dress up in historical costume from the time of Peter the Great and re-enact historical events.
+The Mariinsky Theatre has a program of more than 175 operas, ballets, and classical concerts – and locals snap up tickets pretty quickly.
+There are carnivals, also, the best being in the suburb of Peterhof where actors dress up in historical costume from the time of Peter the Great and re-enact historical events.

 9 May: Victory Day

 Victory Day celebrates the end of World War II with parades, spectacular fireworks and displays of military strength.
-The most impressive event is held in Moscow’s Red Square, where soldiers, tanks, missiles and other military equipment are on display on the ground and military planes fly overhead.
+The most impressive event is in Moscow’s Red Square, where soldiers, tanks, missiles, and other military equipment are on display on the ground while military planes fly overhead.
 Military memorials all over Russia are spruced up, and there are displays in museums.

 June: Scarlet Sails, St Petersburg